Skip to main content

 $ kubectl describe pods <pod-name>

-Run the following command to use the service dremio-client in Kubernetes to find the host for the Dremio UI:
+Run the following command to use the services dremio-client in Kubernetes to find the host for the Dremio Console:

 $ kubectl get services dremio-client